CRFA Flank Alopecia (Cyclical Recurrent Hair Loss on the Flanks) in Dogs

 Prognosis and follow-up care

 However, some dogs may experience recurring episodes of CRFA year after year.
-In these dogs, long-term monitoring and occasional treatment may be necessary to improve their appearance.
+In these dogs, long-term monitoring and occasional treatment may be necessary to improve appearance.

 Prevention